 With original Medicare (Part A and Part B), you have to choose a separate Medicare Part D prescription drug plan.
 If you don’t sign up for drug coverage when you’re first eligible for Medicare, you’ll usually pay a penalty if you choose to add coverage later.

 Premera doesn’t currently offer stand-alone Medicare Part D plans.
-But each of its Medicare Advantage HMO plans includes some level of prescription drug coverage.
+However, most of its Medicare Advantage HMO plans include some level of prescription drug coverage.

 All Medicare Advantage (Part C) plans must offer the basic services covered under original Medicare (parts A and B).